DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 Our project is inspired by the popular science fiction novel *The Three-Body Problem*, its plot focuses on extraterrestrial forces that are trying to destroy Earth.
 Our take on it, however, was not to replicate the storyline nor the idea itself but rather zoom into the people aspect of the story.
 In our alternate reality, humanity is faced with an extreme

 How would different people react to the realization that everything that they once knew might just collapse?
-Some people will try to presist and fight the idea that
+Some people will try to persist and fight the idea that

 We didn't replicate that story, rather we found that people's different reactions to doomsday interesting.
 Some people are calm and trying to find solutions, some people are in panic and some people are even worshiping the aliens.
 To dramatize the story, we want to showcase various interests of the group and present to the user the important decision to make that would determine the fate of humankind.